Stork-billed kingfisher

 The stork-billed kingfisher (Pelargopsis capensis), is a tree kingfisher which is widely but sparsely distributed in the tropical Indian subcontinent and Southeast Asia, from India to Indonesia.
-This kingfisher is resident throughout its range.
+These kingfishers are large and have a heavy bill.
+The head is brown and the chin is paler coloured.
+The sexes are similar in coloration.
+This is found mostly in streams and ponds in lowland areas with tree cover.
+This kingfisher is sendentary throughout its range.